Last updated on February 13, 2023 at 10:43 pm

 theEMPLOYEEapp vs. Collaboration Tools

 Like Intranets, Collaboration Tools like Slack or Teams are not as ideally suited for a deskless workforce.
 Frontline teams work side by side and interact face-to-face for the majority of their work.
-This makes peer-to-peer chat unnecessary and even distracting for this segment of the workforce.
+But you need to invest in the right collaboration tools for your office staff, especially as work becomes more remote and distributed.